 Both whole-grain and white pasta are cooked by boiling in a big pot of water.
 Whole grain pastas don’t necessarily take any longer to cook.
 Follow the package directions and be careful not to overcook, because over-cooking can make your pasta turn out kind of gummy.
 Assume about 2 ounces of any shape of dry pasta per person.

 Just like whole-grain pasta, brown rice is much more nutritious than its white form.
 But it does take longer to cook than white rice.

 Long-grain brown rice cooks up fluffier than the short-grain varieties.
 Many times, you’ll find this rice in stores just called “long grain.”
 Some special varieties of long-grain rice are called Basmati, Texmati, Carolina and Jasmine.
 Short-grain varieties include sushi and Calrose.

 If you’ve bought a particular brand of rice, you should follow the instructions on the back of the bag or box.
-If you’ve bought brown rice from a bulk bin, just remember “two to one”: two cups boiling water to one cup of rice.
-That amount will make three cups of cooked rice, which is six one-half cup servings.
+If you’ve bought brown rice from a bulk bin, just remember “two to one”: two cups boiling water and one cup of rice will make about three cups of cooked rice.
 (The ratio of water to rice for short-grain brown rice is 2.25 cups water to one cup rice.)

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.